dibsy/Recipies-Of-A-Jenkins-Hacker/README.md

-# jenkins-security-research
-Jenkins Security Research ( 65 minutes presentation )
+# Recipies of a Jenkins Hacker

 - Introduction ( 5 minutes )
    - About Me